markeverard/markeverard.github.io/_posts/2016-08-14-my-big-fat-digital-wedding.md

 * * *

-> This post was first published on LinkedIn Pulse on 14th July 2016 â€“<a href="https://www.linkedin.com/pulse/my-big-fat-digital-wedding-mark-everard" target="_blank" rel="noopener noreferrer">My Big Fat Digital Wedding</a>
+> This post was first published on LinkedIn Pulse on 14th July 2016 <a href="https://www.linkedin.com/pulse/my-big-fat-digital-wedding-mark-everard" target="_blank" rel="noopener noreferrer">My Big Fat Digital Wedding</a>